Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 For anyone interested in churches, Poland is a remarkable country.
 The churches span various historical periods, often built with the finest craftsmanship available to society.
 Exploring the many churches provides insights into both the city’s development and the church’s influence on society.

-People actually attend church
+People actually attend church in Poland

 Approximately one-third of Poland’s population attends church every Sunday.
 While this percentage is somewhat lower in large cities, it still represents a significant part of community life.
 The predominant religion is Roman Catholicism, but it is perhaps more Polish in character than strictly Roman.
 Polish churches often display national symbols, reinforcing their distinct national identity.